Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Support XOR Decode](Images/33_support_xor_decode.png)

 The result was not immediately readable.
-Instead, it revealed what looked like obsfucated Python and a large obfuscated blob.
+Instead, it revealed what looked like obfuscated Python and a large obfuscated blob.
 Initial inspection suggested Base64 encoding.

-I used Cyberchef to decode it from Base64 but it was still unreadable.
+I used CyberChef to decode it from Base64 but it was still unreadable.
 Using the Detect File Type operation, I saw it was bzip2, so I decompressed it.
 It now showed as a deflated zlib file so I used zlib inflate.